NAG-GS: Semi-Implicit, Accelerated and Robust Stochastic Optimizer: Additional remarks related to theoretical background

 which boils down to $m=\frac{n}{2}$ independent 2-dimensional SDE's systems where $A_i = \text{diag}(\lambda_{2i-1}, \lambda_{2i})$ with $1 \leq i \leq m$ such that $\lambda_1 = \mu$ and $\lambda_{n} = L$.

 Therefore, the $m$ SDE's systems can be studied and theoretically solved independently with the schemes and the associated step sizes presented in previous sections.
-However, in practice, we will tackle the full SDE's system \ref{StochGF_quadturned}.
+However, in practice, we will use a unique and general step size $\alpha$ to tackle the full SDE's system \ref{StochGF_quadturned}.

 Let now use the "decoupled" structure given in \eqref{StochGF_quadturned2_decoupled} to come up with a general step size that will ensure the convergence of each system and hence the convergence of the full original system given in \eqref{StochGF_quadturned}.
-Let us denote by $\alpha_{i}$ the maximum step size for the $i$-th SDE's system with $1 \leq i \leq m=n/2$.
-For convenience, let us consider the case $\gamma > \mu$, we apply the same method as detailed in \cref{SpecRadius_ana} and \cref{covMat_ana} to compute the expression of $\alpha_i$, we obtain:
+Let us denote by $\alpha_{i}$ the step size for the $i$-th SDE's system with $1 \leq i \leq m=n/2$ minimizing the spectral radius of the system at hand.
+For convenience, let us consider the case $\gamma > \mu$, we apply the same method as detailed in \cref{SpecRadius_ana} and \cref{covMat_ana} to compute the expression of $\alpha_i$ that minimizes $\rho(E_i(\alpha))$, we obtain: